 Located at 809 S.W.
 King Ave, Portland, OR 97205, a short walk to PWI

-There is a tiny kitchen at the Process Work Center where participants can prepare lunch.
+There is a tiny kitchen at the Process Work Institute where participants can prepare lunch.
 We will provide a list of restaurants in the vicinity of the institute for participants who wish to dine out.

 Please register early.
 Space is limited to 60 people.
 In addition to the registration fee, a registration form and personal statement are required to complete your registration for the Winter Intensive.
 Your personal Statement is a short essay about your background and interest in the Winter Intensive.